dashincubator/dash-incubator-rules/rules.md

 4. The Description text reflects the Value Proposition of the related Concept
 5. The Concept creator is listed as a [Stakeholder](#24-bounty-stakeholders)

-> After creating the card in Trello the Strategist should assign themselves as the Member of the card on the top left below the card title.
-Assistant Admins are designated by putting their Trello username into the assistant Admin field on the card.

 ### 4.2.2 Bounty Ownership

 The Strategist who created a Bounty is considered the owner of that Bounty and has priority rights to edit the Bounty's fields, define Tasks and process resulting Claims, and change the Bounty's [Status](#23-bounty-status).
 The Strategist may transfer ownership to another Strategist at any time.

-> In Trello, Ownership is determined by the Strategist who is the Member of the Card (there should only be one).

 ### 4.2.3 Assistant Admins

 The Strategist can optionally appoint an assistant Admin to the Bounty, enabling a maximum of two Admins to manage a bounty at one time.
 Assistant admins can edit the Bounty's details and carry out all administrative actions, but the Bounty is owned by the Strategist.
 Assistant Admin rewards are described in [Admin Rewards](#44-admin-rewards).

-> In Trello, Bounty Owners can appoint an assistant on a Card by entering their name in the assistant Admin field and assigning them as a Member of the Card.

 ## 4.3 Task Management